rgeissen/trusted-data-agent/README.md

 ### REST API Integration

-The Trusted Data Agent includes a powerful, asynchronous REST API to enable programmatic control, automation, and integration into larger enterprise workflows.
+The Uderia Platform includes a powerful, asynchronous REST API to enable programmatic control, automation, and integration into larger enterprise workflows.

 This API exposes the core functionalities of the agent, allowing developers to build custom applications, automate complex analytical tasks, and manage the agent's configuration without using the web interface.